How to Write an Invitation Letter for UK Visa? With Sample

 3. Proof of Relationship Between Inviter and Applicant

-UKVI must be satisfied that the relationship mentioned in the invitation letter for UK visa is genuine.
-Suitable documents include:
+UKVI must be satisfied that the relationship described in the invitation letter is genuine.
+Appropriate documents include:

 4. Proof of Financial Support (if applicable)

-• Employment letter stating job title and salary
+• Employment letter confirming job role, salary, and contract status

 • P60 (if employed in the UK)